esraertas5/Divine-Foods-Sales-Performance/README.md

 - Ability to work with real-world sales data
 - Clear communication of insights to non-technical audiences
 - Practical experience using Excel for business analysis

+  📌 Note: The presentation opens in GitHub’s PDF viewer and may appear zoomed in.
+It is best viewed by downloading the file.